T-vK/chord-collection/README.md

 Most chords should be in this library.
 It's currently still missing slash chords.
 But I'm making a plan on how to generate them, to add them too.
 I might have to do it manually though.

 This chord library has been created with the help of chordsdatabase.com.
 Which is a really awesome website!
 You should defintiely check it out and consider [donating to them(http://www.chordsdatabase.com/donate)!

+## License
+The source is licensed under the GPL.